souffle-lang/souffle-lang.github.io/pages/docs/applications.md

 A synthesis framework that learns Datalog rules from data (appeared POPL'20).

 ## Haskell Interface
-There is a Haskell/Souffle interface written by Luc Tielen.
+There is a Haskell/Soufflé interface written by Luc Tielen.
 You can find the source code [here](https://github.com/luc-tielen/souffle-haskell).

 ## Haskell Program Optimisation
-GRIN is a Haskell backend that uses Souffle.
+GRIN is a Haskell backend that uses Soufflé.
 The source code can be found [here](https://github.com/grin-compiler/ghc-grin).

 ## Java JDK Security Analysis
-Souffle was initially used to find security vulnerabilities in the Java JDK library.
+Soufflé was initially used to find security vulnerabilities in the Java JDK library.
 This project was conducted by Oracle Labs, Brisbane.

 ## VPN
-Amazon used Souffle to verify VPN connections in the AWS cloud.
+Amazon used Soufflé to verify VPN connections in the AWS cloud.

 ## Galois
-Souffle is integrated in an application performing context-sensitive pointer analysis to identify potential software vulnerabilities in C/C++ source code.
+Soufflé is integrated in an application performing context-sensitive pointer analysis to identify potential software vulnerabilities in C/C++ source code.
 More about Galois can be found [here](https://galois.com/).

 ## Frank's DDLOG Benchmarks
 Frank McSherry has developed three benchmarks for DDLOG.
 They can be found [here](https://github.com/frankmcsherry/dynamic-datalog/).

-## Souffle's Benchmark Suite
+## Soufflé's Benchmark Suite
 The souffle team has its own benchmark, which can be found [here](https://github.com/souffle-lang/benchmarks/)

 {% include links.html %}